The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 potential universal reality.
 Every Plank volume in the universe-sphere has a

-particular state, and the single unique combination of all those states
+the single unique combination of all those states represents one

 described by a unit called the Planck time.
 This is the time it would take a